augwilk/select-from-MIST-6410-where-grade-A-Project-2/README.md

 Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format:
 CALL SP1();

+The workbook file to the tableau visualizations and dashboard will be included in the submission for our project.